 Four years after the fall of Hitler, the tune would be used as a form of resistance against another 20th century tyrant.
-Paul Robeson traveled to Moscow in June of 1949 to give a performance to an audience that included many Communist Party elites, as well as what little remained of the Jewish intelligentsia after Stalin's purges.
+Paul Robeson traveled to Moscow in June 1949 to give a performance to an audience that included many Communist Party elites, as well as what little remained of the Jewish intelligentsia after Stalin's purges.
 At the end of the concert, Robeson stunned the audience with a surprise rendition of the Partisan Hymn.
 His introductory remarks contained references to the Yiddish language, the deep and enduring cultural ties between the US and Russian Jewish communities, as well as to leading Jewish intellectuals who had been "disappeared" by the regime.

-The remarks, the spontaneous translation of the song to the shocked audience, and thunderous applause that followed were cut from the recording by Stalin's censors, but the chaos is evident in the mixture of applause and jeers that follows the actual performance.
-Lamentably, Robeson kept his criticisms of the Soviet Union to himself when he returned to the United States, not wishing to be used by right wing political groups to advance their causes.
+The remarks, the spontaneous translation of the song to the shocked audience, and thunderous applause that followed were cut from the recording by Stalin's censors, but the chaos is evident in the mixture of applause and jeers that follow the actual performance.
+Lamentably, Robeson kept his criticisms of the Soviet Union to himself when he returned to the United States, not wishing to be used by right-wing political groups to advance their causes.
 But the recording remains, as does the pain and fury in Robeson's voice.

 - Listen to the song performed by Betty Segal in Munich, 1946.
 (Yad Vashem archives)

 - The Paul Robeson recording - Moscow, 1949.
 (Youtube)

 - Traditional rendition by baritone singer Boris Kletinich

 - Israeli musician Chava Alberstein's rendition, from the album Yiddish Songs (Youtube)

 - The Partisan Hymn sung in the Capitol Rotunda during the 2010 Days of Remembrance ceremony (Youtube)